-Trump Pledged To Take On The NRA, Now He's Speaking At Group's Annual Convention
+Trump Pledged To Take On The NRA; Now He's Speaking At Group's Annual Convention

-Trump Pledged To Take On The NRA, Now He's Speaking At Group's Annual Convention
+Trump Pledged To Take On The NRA; Now He's Speaking At Group's Annual Convention

 President Trump will speak at the National Rifle Association's annual convention on Friday, a little more than two months after he pledged to stand up to the gun rights organization in the aftermath of the Parkland, Fla., school shooting.